Can you actually THINK your way out of depression and mania?

 And how does it FEEL being in your inner private sanctum?
 A hell of a lot better than your personal torture chamber, thank you very much, which is precisely the point of the whole cognitive therapy exercise.

-And this, perhaps, is cognitive therapy's greatest asset: the simple knowledge that we are not helpless bystanders, that in the unending battle for control of our own brains there is still an "I" that can put up a fight.
+And this, perhaps, is cognitive therapy's greatest asset: The simple knowledge that we are not helpless bystanders, that in the unending battle for control of our own brains there is still an "I" that can put up a fight.
 And where there is "I" there is hope.

 Cognitive therapy is being increasingly applied to bipolar disorder, especially in catching the swings up toward mania and down into depression before they take on a life of their own, while they are still manageable.

-A recent book by Monica Basco PhD of the University of Texas, Dallas, offers the nearest thing to an instruction manual for the illness.
-The first section of The Bipolar Workbook: Tools for Controlling Your Moodswings sets the tone: "See It Coming," says the heading.
+The first section to her "The Bipolar Workbook: Tools for Controlling Your Moodswings" sets the tone: "See It Coming," says the heading.

 Emotions such as sadness or euphoria change the type of things you think about, as well as the quality of your thinking (such as trouble concentrating), which affects behavior.